 A negative liquidity-to-assets ratio indicates the pension plan requires additional money to maintain operations and make all benefit payments.
 The further the ratio is below zero, the higher the percentage of assets that may have to be converted to cash.
 In a typical year, cash flows may be supplemented by realizing positive investment returns.

 Currently VRS is targeting 1.0% of the portfolio to be held in cash and short-term investments to pay ongoing expenses.
-As of June 30, 2020, the liquidity to asset ratio for all VRS pension plans in aggregate was -1.45%.
-This means that in addition to the cash allocation of 1% of assets and member and employer contributions, an investment return of approximately 1.45% is required to generate enough funds to pay benefits and expenses without requiring further liquidation of investments.
+As of June 30, 2021, the liquidity to asset ratio for all VRS pension plans in aggregate was -1.00%.
+This means that in addition to the cash allocation of 1% of assets and member and employer contributions, an investment return of approximately 1.00% is required to generate enough funds to pay benefits and expenses without requiring further liquidation of investments.

-Exhibit 21 below shows the expected liquidity ratio for all VRS plans in aggregate over the next 30 years.
+Exhibit 27 below shows the expected liquidity ratio for all VRS plans in aggregate over the next 22 years.
 Similar to the cash flow exhibits above, the liquidity ratios show increased reliance on investment returns over the next 10 to 15 years if contributions remain level and benefit payments continue to increase.
-Similar to what we see with the cash flow projections in Exhibits 19 and 20 above, by 2034 more reliance on investment returns will be required to keep the fund cash flow neutral due to an increasing number of benefit payments being paid.
-This equates to a liquidity-to-asset ratio of -3.27% in 2034 before moderating as the asset base grows.
+Similar to the cash flow projections in Exhibits 25 and 26 above, by 2035 more reliance on investment returns will be required to keep the fund cash flow neutral due to an increasing number of benefit payments being paid.
+This equates to a liquidity-to-asset ratio of -3.28% in 2030 before moderating as the asset base grows.